AnudeepKonaboina/spark-with-hadoop-anywhere/docs/index.md

 ---

-## Architecture
+# Architecture

 Each branch provides a logically similar architecture with version-specific artifacts:

 ![Spark with Hadoop Anywhere Architecture](images/architecture.jpg)

+There are two containers as you see in the architectural diagram above:

-### Spark
+### Spark Container

+This container runs the below three services:

+  #### Spark

   - Spark runs in **standalone mode** (master + worker in a single container)
   - Spark distributions are wired to the Hadoop client classpath
   - Configurable through standard `spark-defaults.conf`, `spark-env.sh`, etc.

-### Hadoop (HDFS)
+  #### Hadoop (HDFS)

   - Single-node HDFS **namenode + datanode**
   - Backed by container-local storage paths (no external FS required)
   - Bootstrapped at startup with **format-once** pattern and idempotent initialization

-### Hive & Metastore
+  #### Hive CLI

   - Hive CLI and Beeline available inside the Spark container

+### Hive metastore Container
-- **External Hive Metastore** backed by PostgreSQL in a dedicated container
+**External Hive Metastore** backed by PostgreSQL in a dedicated container
   - `hive-site.xml` configured for:
     - Metastore DB credentials
     - Metastore host/port
     - Shared warehouse location

-### Orchestration
+## Container Orchestration

 - `docker-compose.yml` wires together all services
 - Readiness checks ensure proper startup order